-- People who walked on the treadmill had 0 to 5 steps difference from the actual numbers.
-However, people who walk at the same pace and carried a bag had a 16 steps difference, and those who push the stroller had 37 steps discrepecy (Chen et al. 2016).
+- People who walked on the treadmill had a 0 to 5 steps difference from the actual numbers.
+However, people who walk at the same pace and carried a bag had a 16 steps difference, and those who push the stroller had 37 step discrepancy (Chen et al. 2016).

-- In general, the Garmin activity tracker were less accurate during walking on the trreadmill, except while on an incline (Alsubheen et al. 2016).
+- In general, the Garmin activity tracker was less accurate during walking on the treadmill, except while on an incline (Alsubheen et al. 2016).

 - The distance was overestimated at slower treadmill speeds and underestimated at faster treadmill speeds (Wahl et al. 2017).

-- And lastly, the Garmin Forerunner have showed better accuracy for heart rate during rest time, compred to physical activity (Claes et al. 2017).
+- And lastly, the Garmin Forerunner has shown better accuracy for heart rate during rest time, compared to physical activity (Claes et al. 2017).

 Another factor that can inhibit the PPG signal and affect the Garmin watch’s accuracy is excessive sweating or using sunscreen and lotions.